 Contrast this with soft skills, which are harder to define, learn and measure, and relate to the way you interact with other people.
-Examples include leadership, communication and teamwork.
+Examples include leadership skills, communication skills, and teamwork skills.

 So think about it this way, it’s easy to test if you can speak a foreign language.
 But it’s much harder to create a simple test to prove your leadership skills, that takes time and is much harder to quantify.

 And why are hard skills important?
 That’s easy, they’re essential to successfully carrying out our jobs.
 A bus driver has to know how to drive a bus.
 An accountant needs to be able to prepare and examine financial records.
 And I need to be able to write.